Quick Guide to Effective Tenant Screening in Maryland

 How to Screen Tenants

-Before you start the tenant screening process, you should already have an idea of your criteria.
+Before you start the process, you should already have an idea of your criteria.
 What behavior do you expect from your Maryland renter?
-Ensure that the tenant screening process is designed to find the type of tenant you want to have.
+Ensure that the screening process is designed to find the type of renter you want to have.

 Six Stages of Tenant Screening: